devendraap/mongodb-kubernetes-operator/docs/install-upgrade.md

 ### Understand Deployment Scopes

-You can deploy the MongoDB Community Kubernetes Operator with different scopes based on where you want to deploy MongoDBCommunity resources:
+You can deploy the MongoDB Community Kubernetes Operator with different scopes based on where you want to deploy ADMongoDBCommunity resources:

 - [Operator in Same Namespace as Resources](#operator-in-same-namespace-as-resources)
 - [Operator in Different Namespace Than Resources](#operator-in-different-namespace-than-resources)

 #### Operator in Same Namespace as Resources

 You scope the Operator to a namespace.
-The Operator watches MongoDBCommunity resources in that same [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+The Operator watches ADMongoDBCommunity resources in that same [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 This is the default scope when you [install the Operator using Helm](#install-the-operator-using-helm) or [install the Operator using kubectl](#install-the-operator-using-kubectl).

 #### Operator in Different Namespace Than Resources

 You scope the Operator to a namespace.
-The Operator watches MongoDBCommunity resources in other namespaces.
+The Operator watches ADMongoDBCommunity resources in other namespaces.

 To deploy the Operator in a different namespace than the resources, [Install in a Different Namespace using Helm](#install-in-a-different-namespace-using-helm) or [Install in a Different Namespace using kubectl](#install-in-a-different-namespace-using-kubectl).